 Instead, they released it at the beginning of 1978 as their career was running down.

-Iain Shedden went on to play with Aussie band The Saints and became a respected music journalist down-under.
+Iain Shedden went on to play with Australian band The Saints and became a respected music journalist down-under.
 Shedden died suddenly in 2017 from haemopericardium, caused by a thoracic aortic aneurysm rupture.
 He was 60.

 Guitar, vocals, harmonica